Music Preparation Guidelines for Composers

 Strings

-• Do not indicate bowings unless you are utilizing a specialized effect, such as hammered bowing at the frog with quick downbows in succession.
+Do not indicate bowings unless you utilize a specialized effect, such as a succession of hammered bowing at the frog with quick downbows.
 Also, do not use bowings as a replacement for articulation.
 Bowed string players generally do not like to see bowings in their parts unless it’s for an exceptional effect.

 Winds and Brass

-• Avoid creating wind and brass parts with multiple parts on a single stave (e.g., Flutes 1 and 2 must be separate parts).
+Avoid creating wind and brass parts with multiple parts on a single stave (e.g., Flutes 1 and 2 must be on separate parts).

-• Make sure to allow time for breathing, either via rest or breath commas.
+Make sure to allow time for breathing via rest or breath commas.

 Harp

-• Harp pedaling should generally be left to the performer, except for an initial pedal diagram at the beginning of a work, the beginning of a movement, after a very long span of rests, or after a lot of pedal changes.
+Harp pedaling should generally be left to the performer, except for an initial pedal diagram at the beginning of a work, the beginning of a movement, after a very long span of rests, or after many pedal changes.
 When in doubt, leave harp pedalings out.

 Percussion and Timpani

-• The Timpani part should NOT be included in the percussion part.
-Timpanists should never be asked to play other percussion instruments.
+The Timpani part should NOT be included in the percussion part, and timpanists should never be asked to play other percussion instruments.

-• Percussion parts may be in score form or individual instrumental parts.
-Each has its advantages depending on the requirements of the music.
-It is always wise to consult with an experienced orchestral percussionist when creating orchestral percussion parts.
+Percussion parts may be in score form or individual instrumental parts.
+Each has advantages depending on the music's requirements.
+When creating orchestral percussion parts, it is always wise to consult with an experienced orchestral percussionist.

-• Percussion instruments should be notated on the staff from high to low, according to their relative pitch.
+Percussion instruments should be notated from high to low on the staff, according to their relative pitch.
 These positions must be maintained consistently throughout the work.
 A notation key printed at the beginning of the part may be helpful to the player.

 SUGGESTED RESOURCES